 What is Advocacy

 Advocacy may be defined as activities and actions with the intention of influencing decision-makers and with the aim of developing, establishing or changing policies and practices and of establishing and sustaining programmes and servcies.
-For the purposes of the VNGOC, advocacy in support of Beyond 2008 may be defined as:
+For the purposes of the VNGOC, advocacy may be defined as:

 The VNGOC Committee discourages any adversarial challenges to government in order to advance the Beyond 2008 recommendations.
 Rather, it recommends that your organization sets out to: